BANKEX/FoodPay/README.md

     };
 ```
 #### Object: productNames
-First property of the productNames object is token number .
+First property of the productNames object is token number.
 Their nested properties is product’s names.
 ```javascript
     const productNames = {